Yes! (Philippine magazine)

-Yes! (stylised YES!) is a monthly showbiz-oriented magazine from the Philippines published by Summit Media.
+Yes! (stylized in all caps) is a monthly showbiz-oriented magazine from the Philippines published by Summit Media.
 Started in 2000, it has a circulation between 140,000 and 160,000 every month making it the top showbiz magazine in the Philippines.

 On April 11, 2018, Summit Media, publishers of Yes! announced the end of printed publication of Yes! and 5 other magazines under the company in the May 2018 issue as part of the transition into a digital publishing firm.
 In the case of Yes!, it will be relegated to its online portal, Philippine Entertainment Portal (PEP).

 Readership

 With a pass-on readership of 6, the estimated total monthly readership is between 840,000 and 1,120,000. with most of the readers of Yes! ranging from mid-20s to 40s and most of them are females.
 Readers also encompass all social classes.

 Aside from the Philippines, Yes! magazine is distributed in international outlets, which include the United States, Hong Kong, Taiwan, Singapore, United Kingdom, Australia, Macau, and New Zealand.
 The digital version of the magazine can be downloaded through Apple Newsstand, Buqo and Zinio.